 2. The Property Manager

-This difference of condos vs apartments is a major concern if you are looking out to rent a space for living rather than buying one.
+This difference of condos vs apartments is a major concern if you are looking out to rent a space rather than buying one.

 However, when it comes to renting a condo unit, you will have to deal with an individual condo owner who could be any citizen.
 Since condos are individually owned by different owners, they might vary in their look and appeal.
 There is a lot of personal effort and investment involved in setting up a beautiful condo unit.
 Hence, the facilities that you are likely to get in a condo on rent will be more than those in an apartment.